Scholarship & Grant Opportunities

 Yajayra Ayala

 As a student at Hamilton High School, Yajayra participated in the Hispanic Club, Multicultural Club, and GEAR UP Pre-College Program.
 A strong student, she also served as a Classroom Monitor and earned the Seal of Biliteracy, a recognition given by the State of Wisconsin to students who have attained proficiency in two or more languages by high school graduation.
 Outside of school, she has volunteered with Holiday Folk Fair International.
-Yajayra is now studying at Mount Mary University where she is participating in Compass Year, a one-year career exploration program for freshmen, before declaring her major.
+Yajayra is now studying at Mount Mary University where she is studying Nursing.

 Sang Cung